Resource Guide

 Platinum License Requirement

 Query Designer requires a Platinum license.
 Gold and Limited users can open and refresh workbooks that contain GEXQ and GEXD formulas, but they cannot create or modify the underlying .edq query files.
-For organizations with a small number of report builders and many report consumers, this tiered approach can keep licensing costs manageable.
+For organizations with a small number of report builders and many report consumers, this tiered approach can keep license planning more predictable.

 Integration with Angles Professional